The following investor information is disclosed for the purposes of Rule 26 of the AIM Rules for Companies.

 - review management response to the audit

-- develop and implement a policy on the supply of non-audit services by the external auditor.
+- develop and monitor a policy on the supply of non-audit services by the external auditor.

-The terms of reference for the Remuneration Committee state that its duties are:
+The terms of reference for the Remuneration Committee state that its duties are to:

-- determine and agree with the Board the framework for the remuneration of the CEO, Chairman of the Board, the executive directors, the company secretary and other executives management it is designated to consider;
+- determine and agree with the Board the framework for the remuneration of the Chairman of the Board and other non- executive directors, the company secretary, the CEO and his or her direct reports and any other executive management it is designated to consider;

 - reviewing the ongoing appropriateness and relevance of the remuneration policy;

-- approve the design and determine targets for any performance related pay schemes and approve the total annual payments made under those schemes;
+- approve the design and determine targets for any performance related remuneration schemes and approve the total annual payments made under those schemes;

 - review the design of all share incentive plans for approval by the Board and shareholders;